awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-parameters.md

 The following should be considered when specifying sensitive data for containers using Systems Manager Parameter Store parameters\.
 + This feature requires that your container instance have version 1\.22\.0 or later of the container agent\.
 However, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-update.html) in the *Amazon Elastic Container Service Developer Guide*\.
 + Sensitive data is injected into the container for your job when the container is initially started\.
-If the secret or Parameter Store parameter is subsequently updated or rotated, the container will not receive the updated value automatically\.
+If the secret or Parameter Store parameter is subsequently updated or rotated, the container doesn't receive the updated value automatically\.
 You must launch a new job to force the launch of a fresh job with updated secrets\.

 ## Required IAM permissions for Amazon ECS secrets<a name="secrets-iam-parameters"></a>